-From TikTok to top of the charts – it’s no mean feat breaking through in today’s crowded music industry, but right now this young singer-songwriter is doing just that.
+From TikTok to top of the charts – it’s no mean feat breaking through in today’s crowded music industry, but right now trevor daniel is doing just that.

 A year after its release, his moody hip-pop song went viral on short-form mobile video platform TikTok.
 Falling, which to date has garnered hundreds of millions of streams, has propelled the Houston native artist to a global audience almost overnight.
 We sat down with Trevor Daniel and asked how he feels about the unbridled success he has had with his hit.

 indieBerlin: How does it feel to see your own song being number one in the world?

 Trevor: Weird.
 It’s super weird ‘cause I wasn’t paying attention to it and then people started using it on TikTok.
 I remember my friend came over and she told me, “Hey your song is blowing up on TikTok!”.
 I downloaded (the app) again and it [the song Falling] was in every five videos, and I was like ‘holy shit’.
 Now I am on it [TikTok] all the time again!